PRESIDENT – LAURIE ROSE LUBIANO

 Mari Bandoma Callado is a senior associate attorney at the Dolan Law Firm, PC.
 She represents plaintiffs in employment and personal injury matters.
-In 2017 and 2018, Super Lawyers recognized Mari as a Rising Star among Northern California attorneys.
+Since 2017, Super Lawyers has recognized Mari as a Rising Star among Northern California attorneys.
 Mari has served on the FBANC board since 2013.
-In addition to co-chairing FBANC’s Women’s Committee, Mari also serves on FBANC’s Judiciary and Scholarship Committees.
+In addition to co-chairing FBANC’s Women’s Committee, Mari is also a member of FBANC’s Judiciary and Scholarship Committees.
 Mari is honored to have received FBANC’s Raymond L. Ocampo Jr. Family Scholarship in 2011 and co-emceed the 2012 FBANC Installation Dinner.

 Contact Mari at email@example.com